MichelDeudon/formations/content/en/c/ecolinguistics/_index.md

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
 There are no prerequisites for the first course.
-A computer with Python installed and a Github account is required if you wish to experiment with the use cases.
+A computer with Python installed and a Framagit account is required if you wish to experiment with the use cases.
 Statistics, maths and python libraries will be introduced along the course with practical use cases.
 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}